 Conferences and Seminars

 VaHomeschoolers hosted its first conferences in Charlottesville in 2001 and 2002.
 From 2004-2009, the conference grew large enough to be moved to the Science Museum of Virginia in the state capital of Richmond (2005 was not a full conference).
 2009 saw a special session on college preparation and admissions.
-In 2010, the conference location was moved to the Cultural Arts Center in Glen Allen, just north of Richmond, where it is hoped to become a permanent annual event.
+In 2010, the conference location was moved to The Cultural Arts Center in Glen Allen, just north of Richmond.

 Partial Enrollment in Public Schools Legislation